 Serendipity and research have been one of the most fun aspects of being a writer.

-One year, I spent two-weeks traveling through Tennessee and Kentucky.
+One year, I spent two weeks traveling through Tennessee and Kentucky.

-I did research in library for six of those days and spent the rest of the time visiting sites related to my historical characters.
+I did research in the library for six of those days and spent the rest of the time visiting sites related to my historical characters.

 Serendipity and research plus a county museum